microsoft/Power-CAT-Copilot-Studio-Kit/ENABLE-AUTHENTICATION.md

 1. Select **Configure** to confirm your changes.
 1. Go to **API Permissions**.
 Select **Grant admin consent** for <your tenant name> and then **Yes**.
 For this step, you might have to reach out to your administrator if you do not have the required permissions.

-### 3. Define a custom scope for your Copilot
+### 3. Define a custom scope for your Agent
 Following [these](https://learn.microsoft.com/en-us/microsoft-copilot-studio/configure-sso?tabs=classic#define-a-custom-scope-for-your-copilot) steps, associate your **"copilot_auth_app"** with the **"kit_canvas_app"**.
 In the **Expose an API**-step, make note of the full scope URI (api://1234-4567/scope.name).

-You will need to enter the **Client ID**, **Tenant ID** and the **Full scope URI** in the Copilot configuration to enable user authentication support in the Copilot Studio Kit.
+You will need to enter the **Client ID**, **Tenant ID** and the **Full scope URI** in the Agent configuration to enable user authentication support in the Copilot Studio Kit.

 > [!NOTE]
-> If you are planning to test Copilots using SharePoint as knowledge source, you need to add **Files.Read.All** and **Sites.Read.All** delegated API permissions to your application (**"copilot_auth_app"**).
+> If you are planning to test Agents using SharePoint as knowledge source, you need to add **Files.Read.All** and **Sites.Read.All** delegated API permissions to your application (**"copilot_auth_app"**).
 Remember to specify the same scopes in Copilot Studio as described [here](https://learn.microsoft.com/microsoft-copilot-studio/nlu-generative-answers-sharepoint-onedrive#advanced-authentication-scenarios).